 The Online MBA program at the University of Delaware’s Alfred Lerner College of Business and Economics has recently been ranked among the top 40 in the nation by a pair of highly acclaimed publications.

 “There are now over 350 accredited Online MBA programs.
-It speaks to the high standards of the Lerner program that it is ranked 36th by Princeton Review and moved up seven positions to 40th in Poets & Quants’ 2023 ranking,” said Bruce Weber, dean of UD’s Lerner College.
+It speaks to the high standards of the Lerner program that it moved up seven positions to 40th in Poets & Quants’ 2023 ranking and improved nine spots to 27th by The Princeton Review,” said Bruce Weber, dean of UD’s Lerner College.

 “While an integrative, cross-functional program such as the Lerner MBA cannot be boiled down to a number, we are pleased that the methodologies used capture the unique attributes of our program.
 We offer students tremendous choice and flexibility, attractive class sizes, access to faculty and staff professionals and a large alumni network that they join on graduation.
 Placing in the top 40 shows students and our stakeholders that the Lerner Online MBA is a first-rate learning opportunity that opens rewarding career paths,” Weber added.